 How do you deal with legislation (e.g., mention “Borrowing money costs money” for loans and with the fixed book price for cashback sites).

 Which affiliates do and do not add value for you?
 How can you analyze this?

 How do you deal with affiliates who generate unrealistic sales for you and how do you detect fraud?

-In addition to these questions, by deploying affiliate marketing you will become acquainted with many other issues, on which AdResults can give you independent advise and also can take campaign management off your hands.
-Examples of emerging issues: IP Tracking, cookie dropping, determining compensation, network fees (override and margin method), promotional material (banners, links and XML/CSV feeds), inspection period of leads/sales, network duplication, analysis of affiliates, recruiting affiliates, eCPC analysis, typo squatting, etc.
+In addition to these questions, when using affiliate marketing you will become acquainted with a large number of aspects in which AdResults can advise you independently and take the campaign management off your hands.
+Examples of aspects that come to the fore: IP Tracking, cookie dropping, fee setting, network fee (mark-up and margin method), promotional materials (banners, links and XML/CSV feeds), approval of affiliates, approval period leads/sales, network deduplication, analyses of affiliates, recruiting affiliates, eCPC analyses, typosquatting, etc.

 Wondering what AdResults can do for your business?
 Feel free to contact us for a cup of coffee and a good conversation!